Back to news

 Why 55,000 Stars Matter

 The star count says something about reach, not just hype.
-Nanochat is the capstone project for LLM101n, a course from Karpathy's company Eureka Labs that runs through the full LLM lifecycle from data prep to reinforcement learning (source).
+Nanochat is the capstone project for LLM101n, a course from Karpathy's company Eureka Labs that runs through the full LLM lifecycle from data prep to reinforcement learning (source (opens in a new tab)).
 That's the documented educational backbone.

 Beyond the course, it's reportedly turned up in self-study by people across the field and in research teams poking at architectural variants.
 You'll sometimes see claims that universities like Stanford and MIT, or corporate training programmes at big tech firms, use it directly.
 Those aren't confirmed, so treat them as unverified word of mouth rather than fact.